 Learning how to sell online can be daunting.
-You have to figure out what products to sell, and where to source them.
+You have to figure out what products to sell, where to source them, and how to attract customers to your store.

 In this guide, we’ll walk you through how to:

 - Work out a strategy for selling online

-- Sell through your own store, a marketplace like Amazon and social media
+- Sell through your own store, a marketplace like Amazon, or social media

 - Find products to sell online

 - Attract customers and turn browsers into buyers

-Working out how to sell online can feel overwhelming (we know from firsthand experience).
-We’re here to help you sort through the most popular choices and find the best way to sell online for you.
+Working out how to sell online can feel overwhelming (we know from firsthand experience)!
+But have no fear, because we’re here to help you sort through the most popular choices and find the best way to sell online for you.